worflor/woflo-petsplus-mod/docs/features/_readme.md

 *   **[Advancements](advancements.md)**
     A list of special milestones you can achieve on your journey with your companions.

-## Roadmap
+## Future Considerations

-The world of PetsPlus is always growing.
-Here are some of the concepts being explored for the future:
+Things I have in mind for the future.

 *   **Deeper Mob Intergration:** Including mechanics like Sniffer courting.
 *   **Wellbeing Profile:** A more fleshed-out system for understanding your pet's overall state.